Harshal0902/WasteLess/README.md

 - Custom Scroll bar

 ## Methodology
-- We have used MERN Stack for building this project.
-- For frontend we have used React Js
+- For frontend I have used React Js
-- For developing backend we have used Node Js and Express JS.
+- For developing backend I have used Node Js and Express JS.
-- For Maintaining Database we have used MongoDB.
 - For styling we have used CSS and Bootstrap.

 ## Prerequisites